This is the most important page in the documentation. Read it before shipping your integration.Documentation Index

 Desktop apps

 Use a dialog or popup window on first launch.
 After successful validation, store the key locally (e.g., in a config file, registry, or app data directory) so users don’t re-enter it every time.
-Provide a “Deactivate” or “Change License” option in settings.CLI tools
+Provide a “Deactivate” or “Change License” option in settings.Enter License Key

 Support multiple input methods:- Command-line flag: